PeterDaveHello/tor-socks-proxy/README.md

 ## IP renewal

-- Tor changes circuit automatically every 10 minutes by default, which usually bring you the new IP address, it's affected by `MaxCircuitDirtiness` config, you can override it with your own `torrc`.
+- Tor changes circuit automatically every 10 minutes by default, which usually bring you the new IP address, it's affected by `MaxCircuitDirtiness` config, you can override it with your own `torrc`, or edit the config file and restart the container.
 See the official [manual](https://www.torproject.org/docs/tor-manual.html.en) for more details.

 - To manually renew the IP that Tor gives you, simply restart your docker container to open a new circuit: